Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 - Convergent: decisions

 ### Talking
-- Breathe first or listening st
+- Breathe first or listening stick

-	-
+### Bodies
+- Comfortable & relaxed with soft focus

 -   opening: [check in](https://patterns.sociocracy30.org/check-in.html) with each other and attune to the objective of the meeting